scharpham/Springboard/Capstone2/capstone2/README.md

 Capstone II

-This project was completed with the goal of predicting vehicular accident severity, based on conditions that exist before or during an accident.
-Data was obtained from Kaggle via UK gov.
+The problem to solve, is to determine whether, based on conditions that existed before a vehicular accident(driver, road, weather, time of day etc.), if it is possible to predict the resulting severity-level of each crash.
+Crashes in this dataset had been attributed one of three different severity scores,  “Slight”, “Severe”, or “Fatal”.
+The potential use cases for solving such a problem could be substantial, from car manufacturers, to insurance companies, and governmental emergency response.
+The dataset included accidents from the years 2004 until 2016, and was obtained from Kaggle, where its original data source had been the UK government.
 ==============================

 Capstone 2 for Springboard Data Science Boot Camp